-New York State Department of Transportation (NYS DOT) is responsible for post-September 11th repair of Route 9A, also known as West Street in Manhattan, as well as the planning for future enhancements.
+New York State Department of Transportation (NYS DOT) is responsible for post-September 11th repair of Route 9A, also known as West Street in Manhattan, as well as planning for future enhancements.
 West Street is a multi-lane, 260-foot wide highway serving both regional and local traffic in Lower Manhattan.
-The street acts as the western boundary for the World Trade Center site.
+The street acts as the western boundary for the WTC site.
 West Street's traffic conditions and width -- more than twice as wide as a typical Manhattan avenue -- make it a barrier for pedestrians by separating Battery Park City, the World Financial Center, and the Hudson River waterfront from the rest of Lower Manhattan.
-Significantly, West Street acts as a divide between the World Trade Center site, the emerging residential community south of Liberty Street, and the existing Battery Park City community.
+Significantly, West Street acts as a divide between the WTC site, the emerging residential community south of Liberty Street, and the existing Battery Park City community.
 Residents complain about the potential safety hazards of crossing West Street and retailers in the World Financial Center suffer from difficult access.

 Since September 11th, there has been extensive discussion of the best ways in which to accommodate the large traffic volumes that flow along West Street, while also improving the pedestrian experience and making the areas adjacent to West Street more amenable to residential and commercial development.
-The portion that runs along the length of the World Trade Center site is of special concern since it must provide an appropriately dignified and aesthetically graceful setting next to the future World Trade Center memorial.
+The portion that runs along the length of the WTC site is of special concern since it must provide an appropriately dignified and aesthetically graceful setting next to the future WTC Memorial.